 8 Wonderful Things to do in Caye Caulker

-Swim with nurse sharks, dive the world’s second-largest barrier reef, watch magical sunsets, explore the tiny colourful island, hang out at Koko King.
+Swim with nurse sharks, dive into the world’s second-largest barrier reef, watch magical sunsets and explore the tiny colourful island.
 These are just some of the wonderful things to do in Caye Caulker.
-Read on for more!
+Read on for our complete Caye Caulker Travel Guide!

 Go Slow!
-The island’s apt motto that you’ll see plastered everywhere telling you what to expect as soon as you arrive.
+The island’s apt motto you’ll see everywhere telling you what to expect as soon as you arrive.
 This Belizean tropical paradise is as laidback as it gets!

-Spend your days lapping up the sun beer in hand, swimming in the warm shallow ocean, kayaking, stand-up paddleboarding or even snorkelling with sharks.
+Spend your days lapping up the sun beer in hand, swimming in the warm shallow ocean, kayaking, stand-up paddleboarding, diving amongst vibrant coral reefs or even snorkelling with sharks.

-Caye Caulker is a small Caribbean Island located in Ambergris Caye, off the east coast of Belize.
-It’s divided into two parts by a section known as ‘The Split’ (more on that later).
+Caye Caulker is a small Caribbean Island located just off the east coast of Belize, 21 miles northeast of Belize City.
+It’s divided in two by a section known as ‘The Split’ (more on that later).

-A treasure in the Caribbean Sea, you can walk around this island in around an hour.
+A treasure in the Caribbean Sea, you can walk around the island in a couple of hours.
 Eight kilometres long and a kilometre and a half wide at its longest part.

-In this guide, I’m going to cover 8 wonderful things to do in Caye Caulker before moving on to the logistics; how to get there, how long to spend, currency etc.
+In this Caye Caulker Travel Guide, we’ll cover 8 wonderful things to do in Caye Caulker before moving on to everything you need to know including how to get there, how long to spend, the best time of year to visit and more.

-No time to read this guide to things to do in Caye Caulker now?
+No time to read this guide on things to do in Caye Caulker now?
 No worries, save it for later!

 Contents